 Have you heard the phrase, ‘there’s no place like home’?
-Figures show that for many of us, we also want our homes to be the place where we can be cared for and have the right level of support.
+Figures show that many of us want our homes to be the place where we can be cared for and have the right level of support.

 Unfortunately, this is not always the case.
 In fact, a 2011 report by the National Council for Palliative Care (NCPC) found that whilst between 56 and 75% of people wish to spend their last days at home, this is only the case for 19% of the public.

-Choosing whether to move into a nursing home or opting for care whilst living at home from a provider such as Helping Hands is a major decision and it’s important to understand your options.
+Choosing whether to move into a nursing home or opting for live in care is a major decision and it’s important to understand your options.

 Live-in care or care home?
 Understanding the differences

 There are two different types of care homes: residential and nursing.
 And it’s vital to understand these differences.